codynhanpham/python_audio_server/README.md

 ## Work-in-Progress
+- [x] Upgrade project to Python 3.7
+- [ ] Smoothing the audio transition between songs in playlist (Eliminate the clicking sound)
 - [ ] Preload gapless version of playlist
 - [ ] Move to using simpleaudio.
 For this, must resample audio files when start up server
 - [ ] Ability to stop audio.
 Maybe a /stop endpoint